michaelmp/meta2d/README.md

-If you get a SECURITY_ERR exception loading images it probably means that you're serving the tests from a local origin and your browser doesn't allow you to read local files.
+If you get a SECURITY_ERR exception loading images it probably means that you're serving the tests from a local origin and your browser doesn't allow you to read local files where the same-origin policy applies (here, getImageData).

 In chromium, run with --allow-file-access-from-files.

+In firefox, go to about:config and change security.fileuri.strict_origin_policy to false.

 ### Contact ###